 The size of your belay device may not matter to your if you are taking your first few climbs in the gym.
 However, if you’re carrying your gear long distances or climbing multiple pitches, the weight and size of your belay device may be integral to your decision making.

 While size in many cases may refer to the item itself, in this case it refers to the corresponding rope size that you’ll be using with your belay device.
-Climbing ropes are typically between 7-12 mm in diameter.
+Climbing ropes are typically between 0.28 – 0.47 inches in diameter.
 Most belay devices are fit for this range, however, if you have a specific climbing rope double check the diameter before purchasing your belay device.

 Most climbers prefer slim, light, and simple gear.
 The more complex, the more likely it is that you may make a life threatening mistake.
 Weight plays a factor in this in that typically more heavy gear is simply more complex.